cloudmesh/technologies/chapters/incomming/genomics.md

 Google cloud virtual machine, storage and SQL/NoSQL databases.
 It helps analysing Genomic data in real-time with BigQuery.
-Pragrammers can analyze worldwide genomics data using their prefered language with Cloud Datalab in transaction mode or in batch mode using GATK on Google Genomics.
+Pragrammers can analyze worldwide genomics data using their prefered language with Cloud Datalab in transaction mode or in batch mode using GATK-Genome Analysis Toolkit on Google Genomics.
 For faster processing and analyzing such large data sets Apache spark or grid cluster may be used [@hid-sp18-523-www-genomics].